Salam-Aboul-Hosn/cse15l-lab-reports/LabReport3/lab-report-3-week-6.md

 # Command logging you into my account
 ![Image](StreamLine1.png) \
 **Description** \
+This is screen shot of me logging into my account.
 # Command copying a file to my account
 ![Image](StreamLine1.png) \
 **Description** \